Jack Crain: College career

 In 1941, he again led the Longhorns in scoring, this time with 92 points, the 2nd most in school history at the time.
 Crain topped his single-game rushing mark by rushing for 144 yards, again against Oklahoma - making him the only Longhorn to get 100-yards or more in 3 games against the Sooners.
 Crain was Texas' first top 10 Heisman finalist when he received enough votes to come in 10th place.
 That season he helped the Longhorns to their first ever #1 ranking in the polls and to a #4 finish.
 After the season was over he came in 10th in Heisman Trophy voting, the first Longhorn finalist.

 He finished his career as the school's all-time leading rusher with 1,436 career rushing yards, a record that wouldn't be broken until Byron Townsend topped it in 1951; the school's all-time leading scorer with 180 points, a record that wouldn't be broken until the 1970's by Earl Campbell and the all-time leader in touchdowns which was broken by Chris Gilbert in 1968.

-In December of 1941, he led the South to victory in the annual Blue–Gray Football Classic, in that game he had two long punt returns of 22 and 35 yards to set up scores, as well as a 18 yard touchdown pass.
+In December 1941, he led the South to victory in the annual Blue–Gray Football Classic, in that game he had two long punt returns of 22 and 35 yards to set up scores, as well as a 18 yard touchdown pass.
 And in the summer of 1942, he accepted an invitation to play in the Chicago Charities College All-Star Game against the Chicago Bears.

 In 1962, Crain was inducted into the Texas Longhorn's Hall of Honor.